hoangduytran/blender-manual/manual/grease_pencil/materials/properties.rst

 .. _bpy.ops.grease_pencil.material_lock_all:

 Lock All
-   Locks edition of all the materials in the list.
+   Locks editing of all the materials in the list.

 .. _bpy.ops.grease_pencil.material_unlock_all:

 Unlock All
-   Unlocks edition of all the materials in the list.
+   Unlocks editing of all the materials in the list.

 .. _bpy.ops.grease_pencil.material_lock_unselected: